twpol/internet-monitor/README.md

-# internet-monitor
+# Internet Monitor

-Command-line utility which records the status of internet access
+Command-line utility which records the status of internet access.